snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

     "success": false,
     "paymentMethodList": null,
     "errorParam": "id",
-    "errorMessage": "in-valid payment gateway id",
+    "errorMessage": "invalid payment gateway id",
     "customerList": null
 }
 ```

 * **Payment Method List**

     The API returns a list of successfully created Payment Methods in the __paymentMethodList__ property.
-For most of the actions this is a single Payment Method.
+For most of the actions, this is a single Payment Method.

 * **Transaction List**